 Overall some 2,000 Black troops hit Omaha and Utah beaches in Normandy actively participating in the D-Day invasion.
 African American history of this era of American military history shows that Blacks were discouraged from enlisting in the first place; they found the military was no refuge from racism.
 Banned altogether from the Marines and Air Force, confined to jobs as longshoremen and cooks in the Navy.
 The only branch that blacks could join was the Army’s combat unit.
 But their life there was an endless stream of humiliations, from being herded to the back of military buses on U.S. bases to being refused food by white units on the beach in Normandy.

-For some black soldiers the worst moment was returning to a United States where their sacrifices in the war meant nothing at all.
+For some Black soldiers, the worst moment was returning to the United States where their sacrifices in the war meant nothing at all.
 One recalls getting off the ship from France to discover he wasn't allowed inside stores on military bases.
 German prisoners were allowed in the PX, blacks couldn't go in the PX.
-White Southerners were frequently put in charge of black troops on the theory that they knew how to control them.
-Within three years after Normandy the U.S. military would desegregate, and soon after that "Brown v.
-Board of Education" touched off the first sparks of the civil rights movement.
+White Southerners were frequently put in charge of Black troops on the theory that they knew how to control them.
+Within three years after Normandy, the U.S. military would desegregate, and soon after that "Brown v.
+Board of Education" touched off the first sparks of the 20th century American Civil Rights movement.

 The Army’s ADA Museum

 Miami Herald, By Glenn Garvin, February 23, 2007